Homocysteine: Biosynthesis and biochemical roles

 Two of homocysteine's main biochemical roles (homocysteine is seen in the left middle of the image).
 It can be synthesized from methionine and then converted back to methionine via the SAM cycle or used to create cysteine and alpha-ketobutyrate.

 Homocysteine is biosynthesized naturally via a multi-step process.
 First, methionine receives an adenosine group from ATP, a reaction catalyzed by S-adenosyl-methionine synthetase, to give S-adenosyl methionine (SAM).
-SAM is widely used source of methyl radicals as a cofactor for radical SAM enzymes.
-Transfer of the methyl group to an acceptor molecule gives S-adenosyl-homocysteine.
+SAM is a widely used source of methyl radicals and a cofactor for radical SAM enzymes.
+Transfer of the methyl group to an acceptor molecule results in the formation of S-adenosyl-homocysteine.
 Hydrolysis of this thioether gives L-homocysteine.
 L-Homocysteine reacts with tetrahydrofolate (THF) to give L-methionine.

 Biosynthesis of cysteine

 Mammals biosynthesize the amino acid cysteine via homocysteine.
 Cystathionine β-synthase catalyses the condensation of homocysteine and serine to give cystathionine.
 This reaction uses Pyridoxal phosphate (vitamin B_{6}) as a cofactor.
 Cystathionine γ-lyase then converts this double amino acid to cysteine, ammonia, and α-ketobutyrate.
 Bacteria and plants rely on a different pathway to produce cysteine, relying on O-acetylserine.